isomerpages/mlaw-corp/news/speeches/_posts/2016-05-12-Speech-by-Senior-Minister-of-State-for-Law-and-Finance-Ms-Indranee-Rajah-SC-at-the-Anti-Corruption-Summit 2016.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law and Finance, Ms Indranee Rajah S.C., at the Anti-Corruption Summit 2016
+title: 'Speech by Senior Minister of State for Law and Finance, Ms Indranee Rajah S.C., at the Anti-Corruption Summit 2016'
 permalink: /news/speeches/speech-by-senior-minister-of-state-for-law-and-finance--ms-indra
 breadcrumb: Speeches
-collection_name: news

 ---

 12 May 2016 Posted in [Speeches](/news/speeches)